-Prof.dr.ir.
-GJF van Heijst, dr. M Duran Matute, dr.ir.
-RPJ Kunnen, prof.dr.
-HJH Clercx, TUE This course focusses on some basic features of the dynamics of large-scale geophysical flows as occurring in oceans and planetary atmospheres, which are essentially affected by background rotation and density stratification of the medium.
-Topics that are discussed: geostrophic flow, conservation of potential vorticity, Ekman boundary layers, spin-up, winddriven ocean circulation, Boussinesq approximation, waves in rotating and stratified fluids, density currents, geostrophic adjustment, barotropic and baroclinic instability.
+Dr.ir.
+RPJ Kunnen, prof.dr.ir.
+GJF van Heijst, prof.dr.
+HJH Clercx, TUE

+This course focusses on some basic features of the dynamics of large-scale geophysical flows as occurring in oceans and planetary atmospheres, which are essentially affected by background rotation and density stratification of the medium.
+Topics that are discussed: geostrophic flow, conservation of potential vorticity, Ekman boundary layers, spin-up, wind-driven ocean circulation, Boussinesq approximation, waves in rotating and stratified fluids, density currents, geostrophic adjustment, barotropic and baroclinic instability.
 Additionally, attention will be given to aspects of tides and estuarine circulation, rotating convection, rotating and/or stratified turbulence, and aspects of 2D turbulence.